technicated/ts-enums/README.md

 You need to use a function to create the prototype, instead of just specifying it as an object.
 This is needed for two reasons: the first one has to do with definitive initialization, and this will be explained now, and the second one has to do with generic parameters, which we'll talk about later.

-You might need to define a method of the prototype using the enum type itself, but doing this will result in TypeScript yelling that "your enum typeimplicitly has type 'any' because it does not have a type annotation and is referenced directly or indirectly in its own initializer".
+You might need to define a method of the prototype using the enum type itself, but doing this will result in TypeScript yelling that `"your enum type implicitly has type 'any' because it does not have a type annotation and is referenced directly or indirectly in its own initializer"`.

 ```typescript
 interface AnimalProto {